heron-mc/heron-mc/docsrc/examples.rst

 StreetView
 ----------
 Show Google StreetView for clicked point in map.
-WORK IN PROGRESS!